Area Rate Efficiency in Multi-Link Molecular Communications: Performance Evaluation

 \subsubsection{Monte Carlo Simulation}

 \scaleSubsubsectionBelow To validate the analytical expressions for the \ac{BER} and \ac{ARE}, and to verify that limiting the number of interferers for numerical evaluation does not affect the accuracy of our analysis, we used Monte Carlo simulation.
 For Monte Carlo simulation, we considered $\gls{nrTrans}-1 = 1260$ and $\gls{nrTrans}-1 = 840$ interferers for the hexagonal and square grids, respectively.
 First, we randomly generated up to $I = 5\, \times \,10^5$ realizations of possible transmit symbol vectors $\boldsymbol{s}_{\textnormal{all}} = [\gls{ss}, \gls{siui}]$.
-Then, we generated the number of molecules observed at \gls{RX0} based on the channel model in \Equation{eq:system_model_received_molecules}, where the random variables $\gls{cs}$ and $\gls{ciui}$ were modelled as Poisson distributed according to \Equations{equation:math_sec:ss_pois}{equation:math_sec:siui_pois}.
+Then, we generated the number of molecules observed at \gls{RX0} based on the channel model in \Equation{eq:system_model_received_molecules}, where the random variables $\gls{cs}$ and $\gls{ciui}$ were modeled as Poisson distributed according to \Equations{equation:math_sec:ss_pois}{equation:math_sec:siui_pois}.
 Parameters $\gls{csmean}$ and $\gls{cmeaniui}$ were obtained from the \ac{CIR} in \Equation{eq:math_ir_general}.
+For \Section{section:evaulation:ISI}, the additional \ac{ISI} part $c_{\mathrm{ISI}}$ was modeled as Poisson distributed as proposed in \cite[Eq.
+(1)]{cao2020fractionally}.
+In particular, here the $c_{\mathrm{ISI}}$ takes into account the interfering symbols from both \gls{TX0} and the interfering transmission links.
 Next, \Equation{eq:performance:error_prob} was numerically evaluated to determine the \ac{BER} for all possible threshold values up to $100$, i.e., $\gls{threshold}\leq 100$, and the lowest \ac{BER} together with the corresponding threshold value and error probabilities $p$ and $q$ were selected. \scaleSubsubsection